devios1/Gravl/README.md

 ###Child Nodes

-> Note: Gravl 1.1 does away with the concept of child nodes entirely, in favor of the more universal approach of unattributed nodes.
+> Note: Gravl 1.1 does away with the concept of child nodes entirely, in favor of the more universal approach of unnamed attributes.
 If an attribute name is not explicitly provided, a value is considered to be a default attribute with an attribute name of `nil`.
-This includes the first unnamed attribute of a node, which was previously considered the node's value.
-For backwards compatibility, the value of a node in Gravl 1.1 is now considered to be the value of its first attribute, only if it is an unattributed text node.
+For the sake of backwards compatibility, the value of a node in Gravl 1.1 is now considered to be the value of its first attribute, only if it is an unattributed text node.

 Like XML, a node in Gravl is fully recursive and can contain an ordered list of child nodes.
 Everything after the last attribute of a node (or the node's name if it has no attributes) and before the node's closing bracket are considered child nodes of that node.